mattremmel/SwiftLint/Rules.md

 --- | --- | --- | ---
 `switch_case_alignment` | Enabled | No | style

-Case statements should vertically align with the enclosing switch statement, or indented if configured otherwise.
+Case statements should vertically align with their enclosing switch statement, or indented if configured otherwise.

 ### Examples